mozilla/bedrock/contentful_migrations/README.md

 It does not, currently, contain a complete CMS-as-Code approach.
 Each migration in here is a one-off scripted change intended for one-off use, outside of CI.
-The migrations are run via the [contentful-migrations](https://github.com/jungvonmatt/contentful-migrations) framework, which wraps Contenful's own `contentful-migration` library.
+The migrations are run via the [contentful-migrations](https://github.com/jungvonmatt/contentful-migrations) framework, which wraps Contentful's own `contentful-migration` library.

 ## How do I use it?